chrishart0/open-ai-aws-lambda-starter/README.md

 # Start with Docker-Compose
 The easiest way to spin up this application is with docker compose.
 Just run the below command and docker will take care of the rest.
-Just make sure you have docker and docker-compose installed.
+Just make sure you have docker and docker-compose installed and running.

 ```
 docker-compose up